ivanovbiol/Codewars/README.md

 - Every new input (integer, String, etc.) should be writtten on a new line in the console.

-- If the input is sequence of elements (Array for example) the elements should be written on a single line separated by coma followed by space (e.g. 1, 2, 3, 4, 5).
+- If the input is sequence of elements (Array) the elements should be written on a single line separated by coma followed by space (e.g. 1, 2, 3, 4, 5).